 What to Pack for a Liveaboard Diving Trip

-We’ve put together the ultimate packing list for a scuba Liveaboard, including tips and advice for first-timers and some specifics you should definitely leave at home.
+We’ve taken all the guess work out of packing for you and complied a complete liveaboard packing list, including tips and advice for first-timers and some specifics you should definitely leave at home.
+Oh, and it’s totally free!

 Sign up below to get the FREE PDF download sent directly to your inbox!